Plant-based omega-3: the underestimated key to more energy & focus

 My tip for you

-• Use 1 tablespoon of linseed or hemp oil daily in your smoothie, muesli or salad – linseed oil is very sensitive to heat, so please do not use it for frying.
+• Add 1 tbsp of flaxseed or hemp oil to your smoothie, muesli or salad.
+(Flaxseed oil is heat-sensitive – don’t use it for cooking.)

-• Sprinkle chia seeds or crushed linseed over your porridge.
+• Sprinkle chia or ground flaxseeds over your porridge.

-• Regularly include walnuts as a snack or topping.
+• Snack on walnuts or use them as a crunchy topping.

 RINGANA BEYOND omega provides you with 640 mg DHA and 320 mg EPA per day from sustainable microalgae.
 The formula is supplemented with vitamin D3, K2, E, ubiquinol and carotenoids, which together help to support the heart, brain and eyesight.

-Take the first step now for more mental clarity, healthy cells and a strong heart!
+Start now for more mental clarity, healthy cells and a strong heart.

-PS: I myself take 3 capsules a day of BEYOND omega – a high-quality, laboratory-tested algae oil from the microalgae Schizochytrium sp.
-I use it to provide my body with EPA and DHA in a targeted way to give it the best possible support with all the important nutrients.
+PS: I personally take 3 capsules of BEYOND omega every day – a lab-tested, premium-quality algae oil from Schizochytrium sp.
+It gives my body EPA and DHA in a form it can use straight away – no fish, no compromise.

 Sources: